 Normal Circulation in a Fetus

 Blood flow through the heart in a fetus differs from that in children and adults.
 In children and adults, blood picks up oxygen in the lungs.
-But in a fetus, the blood that enters the heart already contains oxygen, supplied from the mother by the placenta.
-Only a small amount of blood goes through the lungs (which do not contain air).
-The rest of the blood bypasses the lungs through two structures:
+The fetus is not exposed to air.
+It is inside the uterus, and its lungs are collapsed and filled with amniotic fluid.
+Because the fetus does not breathe air, the fetus' blood gets oxygen that passes from the mother's blood vessels to the placenta.
+The oxygen-rich fetal blood in the placenta passes through the umbilical blood vessels (in the umbilical cord) and enters the fetal heart.
+Only a small amount of blood goes through the lungs.
+The rest of the blood bypasses the lungs by flowing through two short-cuts (shunts):

-Normally, these two structures close soon after birth.
+Normally, these two short-cuts close soon after birth.

 Types of Heart Defects

-Abnormally formed hearts alter the normal blood flow to the lungs and body by
+The ways that heart defects cause changes in the normal blood flow to the lungs and body are

 Blocking the flow of blood, as occurs when a heart valve or blood vessel is defective